 While an undergrad at Columbia, she performed the Dvorak Concerto with the Columbia University Orchestra, under the direction of Jeffrey Milarsky.
 In 2018, she gave a world premiere performance of composer Hiroya Miura’s Lustral Shades, collaborating with esteemed musicians of the Japanese tradition.
 In 2017, she was invited to perform as part of the New World Symphony on one of its season concerts, under the baton of Michael Tilson Thomas.
 Featured on NPR’s From the Top in 2015, Elena also performed as a soloist at Davies Symphony Hall with the San Francisco Symphony Youth Orchestra.

 Elena has won numerous solo and concerto competitions such as the Music Teachers National Association’s California State Competition, Pacific Musical Society Annual Competition, Mondavi Young Artists Competition, and the Symphony Parnassus Concerto Competition, among others.
-She has received various masterclasses and coachings from Frans Helmerson, David Finckel, Joseph Kalichstein, Roger Tapping, the Weilerstein Trio, Colin Carr, Paul Katz, the Borromeo, Shanghai, and Brentano Quartets, and has attended the Aspen Music Festival and School, Music@Menlo Chamber Music Festival and Institute, the Tanglewood Music Center, Vivac-e!, the Taos School of Music, the Perlman Music Program Chamber Music Workshop, and Le Domaine Forget International Music Festival in Charlevoix, Quebec.
+She has received various masterclasses and coachings from Frans Helmerson, Gary Hoffman, Philippe Muller, David Finckel, Joseph Kalichstein, Roger Tapping, the Weilerstein Trio, Colin Carr, Paul Katz, the Borromeo, Shanghai, and Brentano Quartets, and has attended the Aspen Music Festival and School, Music@Menlo Chamber Music Festival and Institute, the Tanglewood Music Center, Vivac-e!, the Taos School of Music, the Perlman Music Program Chamber Music Workshop, and Le Domaine Forget International Music Festival in Charlevoix, Quebec.

 At Juilliard, Elena is currently studying under the tutelage of Astrid Schween and Joel Krosnick.
 Her former teachers and mentors include Richard Aaron, Ronald Leonard, Eric Sung, and Sieun Lin.